alexpilotti/SerialConsoleService/README.md

 Get-ComPortConsole "VM_Name"

 This will start Putty and connect it to the COM1 port of your VM.
-On the VM side, the SerialConsoleService spawns a command prompt and redirects the serial I/O to teh process.
+On the VM side, the SerialConsoleService spawns a command prompt and redirects the serial I/O to the process.

 Install